junosan/Sibyl/README.md

 ## Example
-`readme/example.zip` includes sample data and a pre-trained RNN to demonstrate the backtesting feature.
+Directory `examples` includes sample data and a pre-trained RNN to demonstrate the backtesting feature.